CodeLinaro-mirror/le_platform_TelAF/apps/sample/legacyDcsApp/cmake_app_with_share_library_c/README.md

-# A sample application of TelAF Data Call Service in C++
+# A sample application of TelAF Data Call Service in C
 The application calls taf_dcs APIs and taf_radio APIs via a dynamic library called DataAdaptor and RadioAdaptor.
-It dumps the available data profiles and makes a data call with the default profile when the radio power status is on.
+It dumps the available data profiles and makes a data call with the default profile.
 ## Get Started
 Before building the application, the toolchain needs to be installed properly and TelAF framework needs to be built successfully.